meszarosanna/ood_chess/README.md

 ## License and disclaimer

-Copyright 2025 Anna Meszaros and DeepMind Technologies Limited
+The project has Copyright 2025 Anna Meszaros and part of the code has Copyright 2025 DeepMind Technologies Limited

 All software is licensed under the Apache License, Version 2.0 (Apache 2.0);
 you may not use this file except in compliance with the Apache 2.0 license.